Born | 21 May 1527 | Born At | |

 Philip of Spain became King of Spain upon the abdication of his father Charles.

 Philip returned to England and Mary's side.
-During his stay he persuaded the Queen to declare war on France.
-Against the will of her Council, Mary agreed to Philip's request.
+During his stay he attempted to persuade the Queen to declare war on France.

 Philip II of Spain moved his court to Madrid.
 The town then became the capital of the country.The King set about building a new palace a few miles from Madrid called El Escorial and was designed in the form of a gridiron.